sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - Billing Alarms
 - Budgets

+## AWS Pricing Concepts
+1. **Pay for what you use**: For each service, you pay for exactly the amount of resources that you actually use, without requiring long-term contracts or complex licensing.

+2. **Pay less when you reserve**: ome services offer reservation options that provide a significant discount compared to On-Demand Instance pricing

+3. **Pay less with volume-based discounts when you use more** Some services offer tiered pricing, so the per-unit cost is incrementally lower with increased usage.

 ### AWS Pricing Calculator
+- The AWS Pricing Calculator lets you explore AWS services and create an estimate for the cost of your use cases on AWS.
 - Available at https://calculator.aws/
 - Estimate the cost for your solution architecture

 ### AWS Billing Dashboard
 ![Alt text](image-92.png)

+## AWS Free Tier
+The AWS Free Tier enables you to begin using certain services without having to worry about incurring costs for the specified period.

+Three types of offers are available:
+    - **Always Free** :
+        - These offers do not expire and are available to all AWS customers.

+    - **12 months Free** :
+        - These offers are free for 12 months following your initial-sign-up date to AWS (12 Months Free category)

+    - **Trials** :
+        - Short-term free trial offers start from the date you activate a particular service.
+The length of each trial might vary by number of days or the amount of usage in the service.

 ### AWS Free Tier Dashboard
 ![Alt text](image-93.png)